Red Report: Huskers push back against Michigan contention that they 'just wanted to give up'

 Penalties piling up: Nebraska’s been penalized 31 times for 251 yards through three games.
 That 83.7 yards per game is No. 123 out of 129 FBS teams in the country.

 “We’re working on it every day, we have been for three weeks, and some of it hasn’t been corrected,” Frost said.
-“I think some of them are decisions that we can continue to impress upon the guys … There are some other ones — hustling down there to try to get down as the gunner and running into a punt returner — that’s mistakes you just can’t make.
+“I think some of them are decisions that we can continue to impress upon the guys. … There are some other ones — hustling down there to try to get down as the gunner and running into a punt returner — that’s mistakes you just can’t make.
 We’ve got to fix all those things.
 We’ve been working hard to fix them and we’re going to keep working hard to fix them.”

 High praise for Brohm: There’s no doubt Frost has a high level of respect for Purdue’s second-year head coach.